 Where marking was out of tolerance, there was some leniency and some harsh marking.
 However, there was a significant increase in students that were marked harshly to varying levels.
-Teachers are reminded that the full range of marks is available and if a performance is worthy of full marks, they should be awarded.
+There were examples of students being awarded 34/36 or 35/36 marks by the centre where they should have received 36 marks.